-We have re-designed our cycling sessions to be covid-safe on the athletics track at the David Weir Leisure Centre (SM5 1SL).
-Please see our Inclusive Cycling page for more info.
-We are still looking for enthusiastic people to help:
+Based on the athletics track at the David Weir Leisure Centre (SM5 1SL), see our Inclusive Cycling page for more info.
+We are looking for enthusiastic people to help:

 – set up sessions by getting bikes, trikes and barriers in and out

-– as stewards to assist with staying safe through queuing and socially distancing
+– helping out generally as stewards to assist with staying safe & queuing

 – help with minor cycle repairs during sessions and keep the fleet in good condition